iver56/nynorsk-rimordbok/README.md

 Build docker image: `docker build -t nynorsk-rimordbok .`

-Run docker image: `docker run -d -p 80:80 --name="nynorsk-rimordbok" nynorsk-rimordbok`
+Run docker image: `docker run --rm -it -p 80:80 nynorsk-rimordbok`

 Now go to http://localhost to see if it works